Line 6 HX Stomp Review

 The HX Stomp measures roughly 7 x 5 inches and feels like a dang brick in your hand.

+I found the HX Stomp display to be a bit small and hard to figure out, at least at first.
 The screen display is basically just a mini-version of the Line 6 Helix display, and is divided into two sections controlled by two different knobs and menu buttons, with three more knobs underneath the screen.

 As mentioned, it takes some glancing at the instruction manual to figure out how to select effects for your own presets (aside from testing onboard presets, that's all I really wanted to do).
 I even pulled up a few YouTube videos to help me get oriented.